-If you’re wondering where to order seeds, below are my 10 absolute-favorite places to source seeds for the farm and garden.
+If you’re wondering where to order seeds, below are my 10 absolute-favorite places to source seeds for the farm and garden (spoiler alert: there are now 14).
 We’ve got everything from large, dependable selections to obscure finds like uncommon heirloom tomatoes, the hottest chilies, antique flowers, rare medicinal herbs, and more.

 From quality and reliability to rare and unusual, you could say I’ve explored my fair share of seed companies over the past decade of gardening.
 I like to think of my seeds as a well-curated collection, but my other half thinks of them more like someone hoarding for the apocalypse, ha!